 Note the following regarding some of the Advanced Mode settings:

 - Hostname lookups add some time to accessing the SMB share.
-If you only use IP addresses, uncheck the Hostnames lookups box in Services ‣ SMB.
+If only using IP addresses, unset the Hostnames lookups option in Services ‣ SMB.

-- When the Browsable to Network Clients box is checked (the default), the share is visible through Windows File Explorer or through net view.
-When the Use as a home share box is checked, unchecking the Browsable to Network Clients box hides the share named homes so that only the dynamically generated share containing the authenticated user’s home directory will be visible.
-By default, the homes share and the user’s home directory are both visible.
+- When the Browsable to Network Clients option is enabled (the default), the share is visible through Windows File Explorer or through net view.
+When the Use as a home share option is selected, deselecting the Browsable to Network Clients option hides the share named homes so that only the dynamically generated share containing the authenticated user home directory will be visible.
+By default, the homes share and the user home directory are both visible.
 Users are not automatically granted read or write permissions on browsable shares.
 This option provides no real security because shares that are not visible in Windows File Explorer can still be accessed with a UNC path.

 - If some files on a shared volume should be hidden and inaccessible to users, put a veto files= line in the Auxiliary Parameters field.
 The syntax for the veto files option and some examples can be found in the smb.conf manual page.